TalariaSoftware/talariasoftware.github.io/_posts/2021-05-02-connecting_arts_and_technology_with_marlena_compton.md

 Marlena Compton to the Greater than Code podcast [episode 236](https://www.greaterthancode.com/connecting-arts-and-technology).

-Marlena's superpower is an bringing the arts to tech.
+Marlena's superpower is bringing the arts to tech.

 Marlena discussed the application of sketching, drawing, crafting, zines, other forms of art to our work as technologists.
 We made some important connections